 - embrace diversity

 The CEO of the company told me that if Katie was not willing to change her attitude she would be fired from the job (this was not told to Katie).
-Her performance was excellent, however the team morale was very low, there was a high turnover rate and little engagement.
+Her performance was excellent, however, the team morale was very low, and there was a high turnover rate and little engagement.
 She was doing more damage to the team and the company despite her personal performance.

-- The turnover rate of her 1st half of 2013 was 3.8%.
+- The turnover rate in the 1st half of 2013 was 3.8%.

 - Her business result was brilliant.
 As the top 1 sales sub-region in China, her team exceeded 6% of the sales target in the 1st half of 2013.
-All KPIs achieved excellently.
+All KPIs were achieved excellently.

 Over the years I came to realize that self-awareness is not only important at work, it is also important in life.
 Work and life should be integrated but for many these are separate.
-As a result people feel stressed out and experience negative emotions.
+As a result, people feel stressed out and experience negative emotions.

-Every day, you go out in the world wearing your suit — whether it’s a custom-designed 3-piece Armani or a workshirt and jeans.
+Every day, you go out in the world wearing your suit — whether it’s a custom-designed 3-piece Armani or a work shirt and jeans.
 Your suit isn’t so much about the clothes themselves, but the image you present to the outside world.
 Your suit is the version of you that everyone sees.
-Your level of success, money and career progress.
+Your level of success, money, and career progress.

 Your monk has nothing to do with your religion.
 Rather, “monk” is the term that represents the inner you.
-Your passions, your values and internal happiness.
+Your passions, your values, and internal happiness.
 The things that light you up and bring joy into your life.
 Your monk is often the version of you that no one sees — sometimes, not even you.